Are you experiencing excessive daytime sleepiness? Does your partner snore loudly every night?

 - High blood pressure

-If you consider yourself at risk for sleep apnea it is important to schedule a visit and discuss your concerns.
-We can help you determine the need for further diagnosis and treatment.
+If you consider yourself at risk for sleep apnea, schedule a consultation and discuss your concerns with us.
+We can help determine your need for further diagnosis and treatment.

 What Are the Symptoms of Sleep Apnea?

 Recognizing the signs and symptoms of a sleep disorder could be life-saving.
-Sleep apnea and other sleep-related disorders can cause you to stop breathing repeatedly during sleep, momentarily depriving vital organs of oxygen.
-Over time, this impacts your daily life and overall health and causes the common signs of having a sleep disorder.
-These can include:
+Sleep apnea and other sleep-related disorders can cause you to stop breathing repeatedly during sleep!
+This briefly deprives vital organs of oxygen.
+Over time, this impacts your daily life and overall health.

 - Snoring, often loud